Child Custody Attorneys In San Antonio

 - Legal custody, which determines how much control each parent has over a child’s rights (such as the medical care they receive, where they attend school, the cultures they’re exposed to, etc.).

-There are two primary types of conservatorships that are common during child custody disputes:
+Two primary types of conservatorships are common during child custody disputes:

 - One parent has a history of substance abuse;